REMOVAL

 DESCRIPTION

-The main body ECU (driver side junction block assembly) receives seat memory
+The main body ECU (driver side junction block assembly) controls the daytime

 PROCEDURE